Dependencies of Norway

 Norway has three dependent territories (biland), all uninhabited and located in the Southern Hemisphere.
 Bouvet Island (Bouvetøya) is a sub-Antarctic island in the South Atlantic Ocean.
-Queen Maud Land is a sector of Antarctica which spans between the 20th meridian west and the 45th meridian east.
+Queen Maud Land is the sector of Antarctica between the 20th meridian west and the 45th meridian east.
 Peter I Island is a volcanic island located 450 km off the coast of Ellsworth Land of continental Antarctica.
-Svalbard is not formally considered to be a dependency.
-While the Svalbard Treaty regulates some aspects of that Arctic territory, one article acknowledges that these islands are part of Norway.
-Similarly, Jan Mayen is recognized as an integral part of the nation.
-Both are unincorporated areas.
+Despite being unincorporated areas, neither Svalbard nor Jan Mayen is formally considered a dependency.
+While the Svalbard Treaty regulates some aspects of that Arctic territory, it acknowledges that the islands are part of Norway.
+Similarly, Jan Mayen is recognized as an integral part of Norway.

 Both Peter I Island and Queen Maud Land are south of 60°S and are thus part of the Antarctic Treaty System.
-While the treaty states that the claims are not affected by the treaty, only the other countries with claims recognize Norwegian sovereignty on the island.
-The dependencies are administered by the Polar Affairs Department of the Ministry of Justice and Public Security in Oslo, Norway's capital.
-Norwegian criminal law, private law and procedural law applies to the dependencies, in addition to other laws that explicitly state they are valid on the island.
+While the treaty does not affect these claims, the only states that recognize Norwegian sovereignty also have Antarctic claims.
+Administration of the dependencies is handled by the Polar Affairs Department of the Ministry of Justice and Public Security in Oslo.
+Norwegian criminal law, private law and procedural law apply to the dependencies, as do other laws that explicitly state they are valid on the dependencies.

 Government and regulations

-The dependency status entails that the island is not part of the Kingdom of Norway, but is still under Norwegian sovereignty.
-Specifically, this implies that the island can be ceded without violating the first article of the Constitution of Norway.
-Norwegian administration of the island is handled by the Polar Affairs Department of the Ministry of Justice and the Police, located in Oslo.
+The dependency status entails that each is not part of the Kingdom of Norway but still under Norwegian sovereignty.
+Specifically, this implies that a dependency can be ceded without violating the first article of the Constitution of Norway.
+Norwegian administration is handled by the Polar Affairs Department of the Ministry of Justice and the Police, located in Oslo.